 Moreover, the White House announced additional funding for enforcing gun laws through the the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 The FBI will also be overhauling the background check system to make it more efficient and hiring more than 200 new examiners and staff to help manage that process.

-The new measures come after the Obama administration embarked upon a three-month process of building a legal case for the most aggressive actions that could be taken unilaterally by the executive branch.
-The intention was to be as ambitious as possible without having to devise legislation that would inevitably be stonewalled by a Congress that has proven resistant to even the most mild gun-reform measures in recent years.
+The new measures are the result of the Obama administration's three-month-long attempt at building a legal case for the most aggressive actions that could be taken unilaterally by the executive branch.
+Their intention was to be as ambitious as possible without having to devise legislation that would inevitably be stonewalled by a Congress that has proven resistant to even the most mild gun-reform measures in recent years.
 But even still, the executive actions will almost certainly be challenged by gun control opponents in the courts in the coming years.

-Gun violence, typically brought to the national spotlight in the wake of particularly brutal mass shootings, has been one of the few issues that has repeatedly moved the president to unabashed displays of anger and sadness in the public eye.
+Gun control has been one of the few issues that has repeatedly moved the president to unabashed displays of anger and sadness in the public eye.
 His singing of "Amazing Grace" during a eulogy for one of the victims of the Charleston massacre last summer easily ranks as one of the most memorable moments of his presidency, a rare moment of raw emotion for a politician who has often been faulted for being overly dispassionate in the face of crisis.

-Obama has relentlessly pointed to political paralysis on gun reform as perhaps the foremost example of congressional incompetence and polarization obstructing commonsense reform.
+Obama has consistently pointed to inaction on gun control as the foremost example of how polarization in Washington obstructs commonsense reform.

 "There's a general consensus in America about what needs to be done," Obama said Tuesday.

 But the reality is a bit more complex.
 It's true that making background checks more expansive is extremely popular among the American public.
 In that regard, Obama's executive actions are unlikely to stir a great deal of controversy.
 But other seemingly low-hanging fruit like bans on assault weapons are not nearly as popular: One recent poll found support for an assault weapons ban to be below 50% — its lowest level in more than two decades, according to Politico.
-And gun sales spiked after the San Bernardino attacks in December, as many Americans react to mass shootings with a desire for self-protection through firearms rather than more regulation of them.
+And gun sales spiked after the San Bernardino attacks in December, the latest example of how some Americans react to mass shootings with a desire for more firearms instead of more regulation of them.

 You can watch Obama's statement here: